 How-To: Boost Your Red Worm Reproduction Rate

 Increase your red worm reproduction rate with these seven aphrodisiacs!
-Red worms eat lots of organic material, but these ravenous ... thumbnail 1 summary
+Red worms eat lots of organic material, but these ravenous ...
+7:51 AM

 While the wigglers will do well on a well-balanced diet of moldy vegetable peels, fruit scraps, cardboard, leaves, tea bags and coffee grounds, there are some high-sugar-content items that will really draw their attention in the worm bin.